hashicorp/consul/website/source/docs/agent/http/acl.html.markdown

 ### <a name="acl_list"></a> /v1/acl/list

-The list endpoint must hit with a GET.
+The list endpoint must be hit with a GET.
 It lists all the active ACL tokens.
 This is a privileged endpoint and requires a management token.